knoxknox/arel-advanced/README.md

 - execute immediately
 - don't return an ActiveRecord::Relation
-- count, first, last, to_a, pluck, each, map, etc
+- count, first, last, to_a, pluck, each, map, etc.

 ```ruby
 # both execute the query immediately